Vidprevtyn COVID-19 Vaccine Description

 Vidprevtyn COVID-19 Vaccine News

 July 20, 2021 - The European Medicines Agency confirmed the human medicines committee had started a rolling review of Vidprevtyn, a COVID-19 vaccine developed by Sanofi Pasteur.
+The CHMP's decision to start the rolling review is based on preliminary results from laboratory studies (non-clinical data) and early clinical studies in adults, which suggest that the vaccine triggers the production of antibodies that target the SARS-CoV-2 coronavirus that causes COVID-19, and may help protect against the disease.

 July 8, 2021 - Sanofi and GSK received approval for their Phase 3 clinical study in India to assess the safety, efficacy, and immunogenicity of their adjuvanted recombinant-protein COVID-19 vaccine candidate.
-The global, randomized, double-blind Phase 3 study will include more than 35,000 volunteers aged 18 and older across sites in the USA, Asia, Africa, and Latin America.
+The global, randomized, double-blind Phase 3 study will include more than 35,000 volunteers aged 18 and older across the USA, Asia, Africa, and Latin America.

 May 27, 2021 - Sanofi and GSK announced they started enrollment in their Phase 3 clinical study to assess the safety, efficacy, and immunogenicity of their adjuvanted recombinant-protein COVID-19 vaccine candidate.
 The global, randomized, double-blind placebo-controlled Phase 3 study will include more than 35,000 volunteers aged 18 and older from several countries, including sites in the US, Asia, Africa, and Latin America.
 The study's primary endpoint is the prevention of symptomatic COVID-19 in SARS-CoV-2 naïve adults, with secondary endpoints preventing severe COVID-19 disease and the prevention of asymptomatic infection.